GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 on your gateway, only the configuration is covered here.
 For installation instructions, please refer to [LoRa Gateway Bridge gateway installation & configuration](https://www.loraserver.io/lora-gateway-bridge/install/gateway/).

-To configure a LoRa Gateway Bridge to forward its data to Cloud IoT, you need to update the `lora-gateway-bridge.toml` [Configuration file](https://www.loraserver.io/lora-gateway-bridge/install/config/).
+To configure a LoRa Gateway Bridge to forward its data to IoT Core, you need to update the `lora-gateway-bridge.toml` [Configuration file](https://www.loraserver.io/lora-gateway-bridge/install/config/).

 A minimal configuration example: